SubtitleGrowing Up with a Baseball Idol

 About the author

-Dick Enberg, a veteran of sixty years of sports broadcasting and the author of two bestselling books, is the only person to win National Emmy Awards as a sportscaster, writer, and producer.
-He has been inducted into the National Sports Broadcasting Hall of Fame, National Sportscaster and Sportswriters HOF, Pro Football HOF, National Basketball HOF, National Baseball HOF, Rose Bowl HOF, and Academic All-America HOF.
+Dick Enberg (1935-2017), a veteran of 60 years of sports broadcasting and the author of two bestselling books, is the only person to win National Emmy Awards as a sportscaster, writer, and producer.
+He was inducted into the National Sports Broadcasting Hall of Fame, National Sportscaster and Sportswriters HOF, Pro Football HOF, National Basketball HOF, National Baseball HOF, Rose Bowl HOF, and Academic All-America HOF.
 Having joined NBC Sports in 1975, Enberg served as the play by play voice of a variety of sporting events, including but not limited to World Series, Super Bowls, Rose Bowls, and pro basketball, golf, and tennis championships.
 In 2000, he joined CBS Sports and ESPN.
-Enberg was the announcer for the Los Angeles Angels for thirteen seasons, and after seven seasons (2010-2016) he concluded his role as the TV voice of the San Diego Padres on FSSD.
-A former college professor, he continues in his thirtieth year as the spokesperson for the collegiate Academic All-America Hall of Fame program.
-The father of six children, Enberg resides with his wife, Barbara, in La Jolla, California.
+After seven seasons (2010-2016) Enberg concluded his role as the TV voice of the San Diego Padres on FSSD.
+A former college professor, he continued in his 30th year as the spokesperson for the collegiate Academic All-America Hall of Fame program.